maarrrkkk/Car-Parking-Rental/README.md

 - Verify your Gmail app password is correct
 - Check that 2FA is enabled on your Google account
 - Ensure the SMTP settings in `.env` are correct

+### PayPal Payment Issues
+- Verify your PayPal Client ID and Secret are correct
+- Ensure you're using sandbox credentials for testing
+- Check that `PAYPAL_ENVIRONMENT` is set to `sandbox` for development
+- Make sure the PayPal SDK is installed via Composer

 ### File Upload Issues
 - Check that the `assets/images/` directories are writable